Please read our policies before your visit.

 - All surgery and procedural areas at the medical center and Dodson ASC, including the main OR, surgery waiting areas, etc. will follow the two designated caregivers policy in place for the medical center.

-Primary Care and Specialty Care offices, including Dodson and Infusion Center; Urgent Care Centers; Neighborhood Clinics; Outpatient Surgery Centers in Hurst & Prosper; Rehab; Home Health office
+Primary Care and Specialty Care offices, including Dodson and Infusion Center; Urgent Care Centers; Neighborhood Clinics; Outpatient Surgery Centers in Hurst and Prosper; Rehab; Home Health office

 - Any two people from the child’s household may come with the patient to any appointments or visits.
 For example: mom and sister; dad and daughter; mom and grandmother.